tongson/omnia/README.md

-Omnia
+Omnia -- Batteries included Lua
 =====

 Compile Lua and MoonScript source code into standalone executables.
-This makes it easy to use them for general purpose scripting.
+This makes it easy to Lua for general purpose scripting.

-Ideally you would do development with Lua and Luarocks then deploy to production using Omnia.

-It's another Lua 5.3 build system for standalone executables.
-My main use case is for ELF platforms and statically linking with [musl libc](http://www.musl-libc.org/).
+Another Lua 5.3 build system for standalone executables.
+Targets ELF platforms and statically linking with [musl libc](http://www.musl-libc.org/).

 This was made possible by [luastatic](https://github.com/ers35/luastatic)